Small Research Grant

 Consider the following policies before applying:

-Applications should be submitted before expenses occur.
+Applications should MUST be submitted before expenses occur.

 BEFORE APPLYING